pieroproietti/penguins-eggs/WAY-TO-ALPINE.md

 ```

 ## spice-vdagent
-spice-vdagent is usefull to have cut and copy beetwhen VM and host and resize the windows of VM, actually is not working for me, I was able to put it working same day ago, but not now.
+spice-vdagent is usefull to have cut and copy beetwhen VM and host and resize the windows of VM:

 I added `xrandr` package too to resize the VM window with `eggs adapt`.